-We know that being a working parent means working around the clock.
-We’re all for leaving your work at work and coming home to be present with your family.
-But there are some habits we develop at work that can help streamline our personal lives too.
+Being a working parent means working around the clock.
+Whether you’re all for leaving your work at work or complete work-life integration there are habits you develop at work that can help streamline your personal life too.

 You may find that you lose your concept of work versus home time after having a child.
-This is not necessarily a bad thing if you learn to organise your day in time blocks and work around both schedules can help you find time you didn’t think you had.
+Learning to organize your day in time blocks around both schedules can help you find time you didn’t think you had.
 If your four-year-old has a gymnastics lesson and it’s your turn to take him, what can you do during the one hour while you wait?
-Can you finish off a piece of work that helps you check something off your work to-do list?
+Can you finish off some work and check something off your work to-do list?
 Can you research your next holiday?
-Work flexible tasks into your everyday so that you are not overwhelmed during weeks where you have bigger deadlines.
+Work flexible tasks into your everyday life so that you’re not overwhelmed during weeks with important deadlines.

 Share learnings with your partner

 This is an important one!
-You know how we are always writing project closure reports at work?
+Do you know how we’re always writing project closure reports at work?
 We’re not asking you to produce a 10-page document at home, rather take a step back and reflect after some small wins or difficult days.
-Did adding a banana make meal time easier?
-Make a mental note and share it with your partner when you are winding down for the day.
-You’re a team that is working towards the same goal: Raising a beautiful child.
+Did adding a banana make mealtime easier?
+Make a mental note and share it with your partner when you’re winding down for the day.
+You’re a team and working towards the same goal: Raising a beautiful child.
 Communicate openly and share learnings to make things easier for each other.

-If you wouldn’t lose your cool at your co-worker in a professional environment, you certainly shouldn’t lose it with your partner at home.
-We know what it’s like to run on low, interrupted sleep when your newborn arrives, but if you can muster up the energy to hold it together at work, you should try your best to do so at home too.
+If you wouldn’t lose your cool with your co-worker in a professional environment, you certainly shouldn’t lose it with your partner at home.
+We know what it’s like to run on low, interrupted sleep — particularly with a baby in the house, but if you can muster up the energy to hold it together at work, you should try your best to do so at home too.
 Pay attention to escalating emotions, call it out, stop and breathe, and apologize to diffuse the situation.

-A lot of this is easier said than done, but have a crack and see if this is a habit waiting to be formed.
+A lot of this is easier said than done, but have a crack and see if there’s a habit waiting to be formed.
 Have more work habits you’d like to bring home?
 Leave us a comment.

 Written by the Circle In team.